wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 #### Test

-We will now use the train model to predict values for the test set and evaluate.
+We will now use the trained model to predict values for the test set and evaluate it.
 Here we are splitting the test set in multiple chunks of 60 values, taking the first 30 values of each chunk as the predictors and the next 30 values as the targets.

 ```python
 # Using the past 30 values as inputs and predicting the next 30 values,